 Can Introverts Be Entrepreneurs?

 Introverts often prefer to work by themselves.
 They may feel energized by others, but recharge by spending time alone each day.
 They also run the risk of having a much smaller network than their fellow entrepreneurs.
 Regardless of the technicalities, entrepreneurship puts us all in situations that increasingly require communication and interaction with others.
-Whether you’ve built your own startup or are currently looking to earn an MBA to start a business, learning to cope with your strengths and weaknesses is key.
+Whether you’ve built your own startup or are currently looking to earn an MBA for entrepreneurs about to start a business, learning to cope with your strengths and weaknesses is key.
 Even if you characterize yourself as an introvert, don’t assume your personality isn’t fit for entrepreneurship.
 Introverts can be just as successful as their extroverted counterparts if they consistently set realistic expectations and try their best to find paths around their purported weaknesses.

 Introvert, Extrovert or Ambivert?

 While some people adamantly insist that one is either an introvert or an extrovert, others acknowledge room for a blend of traits.
 Consider the possibility of degrees of introversion.
 For example, if you love being around people but must have regular alone time, you may belong to a group of individuals called “ambiverts.”
 Beth Buelow, blogger and Founder/CEO of The Introvert Entrepreneur, describes ambiverts as “those who walk the line between introversion and extroversion.”

 Buelow also writes that “we’re all on a continuum, with some leaning way more to one side than another, and lots of us close to the middle.”
 She goes on to acknowledge that we may have a core, preferred way of being, but we have also cultivated ways to be extroverted when needed, such as times when leading a meeting or speaking in front of others may be necessary.
 While these skills may seem impossible to the most cautious of introverts, rest assured that they can be cultivated.